Sari sari store business in the Philippines is a unique and intimate part of the Philippine retail culture.

 That leaves the sari-sari store concept in a really bad spot.
 Sure, there are ways to improve your business, but it might just be a matter of time it’ll fade into irrelevance in the modern retail landscape.

-So why do we think sari-sari business that we come to know has become a bad idea?
+As we weigh on the above SWOT analysis, there’s a combination of pros and cons of managing a sari sari store business.
+But why do we think a sari-sari business that we come to know has become a bad idea?

 Higher capital money required